NicoJuicy/LearnML/ml/dimensionality_reduction.md

 - Dimensionality Reduction
   - What is Dimensionality Reduction?
   - The Curse of Dimensionality
-  - Feature Selection and Feature Engineering for dimensionality reduction
 - Techniques for Dimensionality Reduction
   - What is data mining?
   - What is Dimensional Reduction?